Louvre: 21st century

 The Louvre, like many other museums and galleries, felt the impact of the COVID-19 pandemic on the arts and cultural heritage.
-It was closed for six months during French coronavirus lockdowns and saw visitor numbers plunge to 2.7 million in 2020, from 9.6 million in 2019 and 10.2 million in 2018, which was a record year.
+The museum closed after the end of the day on 29 February 2020, and it did not reopen until 6 July.
+The museum operated with limited capacity until 29 October, when it was ordered closed again due to an increase in COVID cases in France, and reopened on 19 May 2021.
+As a result, the museum recorded only 2.7 million visitors in 2020, down from 9.6 million in 2019 and a record 10.2 million in 2018.